phase2/outrigger-docs/docs/common-tasks/ssh-keys-for-private-repos.md

 For interactive operations, such as use of the build container, passphrase protected keys do not pose a challenge as you can enter the passphrase when prompted.
 Services like Jenkins, however, can prove problematic.
-A solution to this is to use a container running an ssh agent with your key added and unlocked.
-Your container will be able to connect with the ssh agent via the use of a shared volume and the SSH_AUTH_SOCK variable that points to it.
+A solution to this is to use a container running an SSH agent with your key added and unlocked.
+Your container will be able to connect with the SSH agent via the use of a shared volume and the SSH_AUTH_SOCK variable that points to it.

 ### SSH Agent Container

-The following is an ssh.yml file that can help set up the necessary containers and add your desired keys to it.
+The following is an docker compose file, ssh.yml, with services defined to help run the necessary container for the agent and add your desired keys.
+It is set up for a single SSH agent to share with all of your projects.
+If you prefer project specific SSH agents, remove the `external: true` declaration in all sample files.

+In order to have a single agent for all projects, first create a named volume using `docker volume create --name=ssh`.
+This only needs to be done once and you'll be prompted to do so if you forget.

 ```
 # ssh.yml